Cristina Guzmán (1968 film)

-Cristina Guzmán is a 1968 Spanish drama film directed by Luis César Amadori and starring Rocío Dúrcal, Arturo Fernández and Isabel Garcés.
+Cristina Guzmán is a 1968 Spanish drama film directed by Luis César Amadori and starring Rocío Dúrcal, Arturo Fernández, and Isabel Garcés.
 It is an adaptation of Carmen de Icaza's 1936 novel of the same name, which had previously been turned into a 1943 film.
+The project marks a distinct stylistic transition for Dúrcal, utilizing her established musical sensibilities within a more mature, dramatic narrative framework than her earlier teen-prodigy musical comedies.